sckova/Octopoid/README.md

 2. Is Octopoid open source?

 A= Well yes and no, first you are looking at the source right now, second, most of the software that Octopoid uses to make Novus work is open source and its linked below, if it is not oepn source, a reponse its addressed on my website.

+3. Why I need Octopoid?

+A= Some of the software by Nyx (Team behind Novus), by me Diego Magdaleno or by a third party (Git by Linus for example) is hosted here, and some tweaks, themes or utilities need this dependencies in order to work correctly.

+## What Octopoid contains?

+The following software is distributed by Octopoid, some of it comes by default on Mac OS but on older versions.

+Git
+Nano
+Vim
+Zsh
+Fish
+Bash
+Emacs
+Homebrew
+Homebrew cask
+APT
+Electron
+Python
+Rust
+PIP
+Go Lang
+File Diff
+Apple XCODE command line tools
+APT
+OpenSSH
+GPG
+Java
+IntelligentKillal
+IntelligentReboot
+IntelligentShutdown
+InCaseOfEmergency
+bzip
+unrar
+Extractor
+DPKG
+MacPorts
+UpdateChecker
+MirrorMirror